sebfisch/java-concurrency/content/docs/coordinating/locking.md

 statements for locking and unlocking grid cells.
 The used `lock` and `unlock` methods accept an argument signifying whether write access is (or was) required.
+We use a `try-finally` block to make sure that the locks a released eventually even if an exception occurs.

 When executing this algorithm, the animation usually freezes.